Middleware

 object.
 By default, this object is generated by $handler($request)

-(continuing the request through the onion layers), but it can also be a response generated by helper functions like response()
+(the request will continue to traverse to the onion core), but it can also be a response generated by helper functions like response()

 , json()